joule-labs/webln-docs/src/pages/Introduction.md

 * [Joule](https://lightningjoule.com) - a WebLN-enabled browser extension that uses your own node
 * [BlueWallet](https://bluewallet.io/) - a mobile wallet with a WebLN browser
 * [Bitlum](https://bitlum.io/) - a custodial WebLN-enabled browser extension
+* [kwh](https://github.com/fiatjaf/kwh/) - A firefox/chrome extension for WebLN to your c-lightning node

 Some applications that use WebLN on the web include